NHSDigital/electronic-prescription-service-api/README.md

 This is a RESTful HL7® FHIR® API specification for the _Electronic Prescription Service API_.

-- `azure/` Defines CI/CD pipeline for the API.
+- `azure/` Defines CI/CD pipeline for the API
-- `packages/bdd-tests/` Jest-Cucumber BDD Test Suite [README](https://github.com/NHSDigital/electronic-prescription-service-api/blob/master/packages/bdd-tests/README.md)
+- `packages/bdd-tests/` Jest-Cucumber BDD Test Suite.
+See [README](https://github.com/NHSDigital/electronic-prescription-service-api/blob/master/packages/bdd-tests/README.md) for more details.
 - `packages/coordinator/` Deals with message translation and distribution to other services.
 Backend for the production EPS FHIR API.
 - `packages/models/` A common project for sharing models and loading example requests and responses for testing
 - `packages/specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.
-- `packages/tool/` EPSAT tool.
+- `packages/tool/` EPSAT tool
-- `packages/tool/azure` Defines CI/CD pipeline for EPSAT.
+- `packages/tool/azure` Defines CI/CD pipeline for EPSAT
-- `packages/tool/e2e-tests` End to end tests for EPSAT.
+- `packages/tool/e2e-tests` End to end tests for EPSAT
-- `packages/tool/proxies` Apigee API Proxies for EPSAT.
+- `packages/tool/proxies` Apigee API Proxies for EPSAT
-- `packages/tool/scripts` Useful scripts.
+- `packages/tool/scripts` Useful scripts
-- `packages/tool/site` Code for EPSAT - split into client and server.
+- `packages/tool/site` Code for EPSAT - split into client and server
-- `packages/tool/specification` API spec for EPSAT - needed for Apigee deployment.
+- `packages/tool/specification` API spec for EPSAT - needed for Apigee deployment
 - `proxies/` Apigee API Proxies for the API
-- `scripts/` Utilities helpful to developers of this specification.
+- `scripts/` Utilities helpful to developers of this specification

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer/api-catalogue).